InTheCar/rPi-WLAN-access-point/README.md

 # rPi-WLAN-access-point
-## known problems open points with this reposotory
+## known problems open points
-- missing other configurations (WEP, WPA, WPA2 ....)
+- testing if it's working like expected
--
+- improvement of documentation

 ## My target
-My target is not to have a new access point.
-I want to understand the termologie and especilly the hostapd.
+My target is not to have a access point for testing.
+I want to understand the termologie and especilly the hostapd service.
 If you want to use it, please take a better password than me.
 Using a rPi which is connected via ethernet to the internet as a WLAN access point.